PasqualeMainolfi/CoursesHub/COURSES/COME06/AudioAndMusicInformationProcessingForTheInternetAndMobilCommunication/Master/MasterCourseProgram_second_year.md

 - (Optional) Implementing the user interface for stream control
 - Practical examples of audio streaming using different protocols (UDP, RTMP, RTP/RTCP, etc.)
 - Practical examples of audio-video synchronization in streaming using FFmpeg
-- Real time interaction in Csound or Max/Msp: control and management patches for real timne interaction over network
+- Real time interaction in Python, Csound or Max/Msp: control and management patches for real timne interaction over network
 - Performance optimization and testing